pudly/schmopera-hugo/content/articles/voix-humaine.md

 related_companies = ["scene/companies/against-the-grain-theatre.md"]
 related_people = ["scene/people/jacques-arsenault.md"]
 short_description = "\"In the operatic canon, there's a whole lot of male swagger, seduction, anger, and violence but a notable lack of vulnerability.
-Dramatically, I'm interested in shame and vulnerability, particularly in the lives of men.\"" slug = "voix-humaine" title = "Voix humaine" youtube_url = ""
+Dramatically, I'm interested in shame and vulnerability, particularly in the lives of men.\"" slug = "challenging-operas-male-swagger-in-la-voix-humaine" title = "Challenging opera's \"male swagger\" in (La) Voix humaine" youtube_url = ""

 +++